sjentsch/lsjDocs/Ch13/Ch13_ANOVA_04.rst

 measure in ANOVA, there is an interesting `blog post
 <https://daniellakens.blogspot.com.au/2015/06/why-you-should-use-omega-squared.html>`__
-by Daniel Lakens suggesting that eta-squared is perhaps not the best measure of effect size in real world data analysis, because it can be a biased estimator.
+by Daniel Lakens suggesting that eta-squared is perhaps not the best measure of effect size in real-world data analysis, because it can be a biased estimator.
 Usefully, there is also an option in jamovi to specify omega-squared (ω²), which is less biased, alongside eta-squared.